 Okay, so you’re following these tips perfectly, and 100 percent of the time.
 That’s fantastic, and it’s going to keep your email account as secure as possible.
 But what about your employees?

 If you want your organization to remain secure as a whole, you’ll need to spend time educating and training your employees to follow these email security practices as diligently and consistently as you do.
 Motivating them to stay consistent and holding them accountable may be difficult, but it’s an important step to take if you want to step up your total organizational security.
 And if your organization runs on Gmail or G Suite, check out these specific tips for Gmail security.
+Be sure not to miss our guidelines on general email best practices, too!

 It’s good to know exactly how your employees are using their email accounts—which is why we created EmailAnalytics in the first place.
 With EmailAnalytics, you can use interactive data visuals to keep tabs on your employees’ email activities in Gmail, including who their top senders and recipients are, how often and when they’re emailing, and how quickly they respond to new messages.